carpentries-incubator/logistic-regression-public-health/_episodes/01-introBinary.md

 $$\frac{E(y)}{1-E(y)} = \frac{\text{Pr}(\text{Success})}{1-\text{Pr}(\text{Success})} = \frac{\text{Pr}(\text{Success})}{\text{Pr}(\text{Failure})}.$$

 Therefore, an odds greater than $1$ indicates that the probability of success is greater than the probability of failure.
+For example, an odds of 1.5 indicates that success is 1.5 times as likely as failure.
 An odds less than $1$ indicates that the probability of failure is greater than the probability of success.
+For example, an odds of 0.75 indicates that success is 0.75 times as likely as failure.

-As we will see in the next episode, binary outcome variables are modelled through the *log odds*, i.e.:
+As we will see in the next episode, binary outcome variables can be modelled through the *log odds*, i.e.:

 $$\text{log}\left(\frac{E(y)}{1-E(y)}\right)$$